Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 resources.
 The configuration may also specify a priority which will be used in Transformer selection if there and a number of options.
 The highest priority is the one with the lowest number.

-#### Configure a custom Local transform pipeline
+#### Transform pipelines

-Local Transforms may be combined together in a pipeline to form a new transform, where the output from one becomes the input to the next and so on.
-A pipeline definition (JSON) defines the sequence of transforms and intermediate Media Types.
+Transforms may be combined in a pipeline to form a new transform, where the output from one becomes the input to the next and so on.
+A pipeline definition (JSON) defines the sequence of transform steps and intermediate Media Types.
 Like any other transformer, it specifies a list of supported source and target Media Types.
 If you don't supply any, all possible combinations are assumed to be available.
 The definition may reuse the transformOptions of transformers in the